-Britain's Evans earns first Paris Masters win
+GB's Evans & Draper earn first Paris Masters wins

 The world number 27 will play Greek fifth seed Stefanos Tsitsipas next.

-Jack Draper also plays on Tuesday as he aims to join fellow Britons Evans and Cameron Norrie in the last 32.
+The left-hander, who has qualified for the upcoming NextGen ATP finals for the season's best players aged under 21, once again demonstrated his ability and confidence with a comfortable win over French number one Rinderknech on his Paris debut.

-Fast-rising 20-year-old Draper, who has moved into the world's top 50 this year, plays France's Arthur Rinderknech.
+Draper will play American Frances Tiafoe, who reached the US Open semi-finals in September, in the second round.

-Evans has been a late bloomer in terms of professional success, having reached a career-high ranking inside the world's 25 and earning his first ATP title since turning 30.
+In contrast to Draper, Evans has been a late bloomer in terms of professional success, having reached a career-high ranking inside the world's 25 and earning his first ATP title since turning 30.

 Finally winning a match at the Paris indoors event - one of the ATP Tour's nine Masters 1000 events and which always attracts a high quality field - was another notable first.